jku-icg-classroom/assignment-2-model-explanations-the-ai-explainers/README.md

 LIME is a technique that approximates any black box machine learning model with a local, interpretable model to explain each individual prediction.
 The LIME method approximates complicated black-box model to a simpler glass-box one and is usually used with problems having very large number of explanatory variables.
 In that case the resulting, simpler glass-box model is easier to interpret.
 The main idea is to train a simpler glass-box model on artificial data so that it approximates the predictions of a complicated black-box model.
 LIME helps to explain and understand the model locally, but can also be helpful with checking which features are considered as more important, and which seem not to be useful.

+The following code is used for LIME explanation.
 LIME is imported and explanation is created for this prediciton.

 ```python
 from lime import lime_image